 In December 2006, the United States entered into negotiations with the EU, within the framework of the GATT 1994 provisions relating to the expansion of customs unions, regarding compensation for certain tariff increases related to Romania and Bulgaria's EU accession on January 1, 2007.
 Upon accession to the EU, Romania and Bulgaria were required to change their tariff schedules to conform to the EU's common external tariff schedule, which resulted in increased tariffs on the importation of certain products, mainly agricultural products.
 Under GATT Articles XXIV:6 and XXVIII, the United States is entitled to compensation from the EU to offset these tariff increases.
-In late 2011, the United States concluded negotiation of a bilateral compensation agreement with the EU covering several agricultural products.
-The next steps involve the European Commission obtaining internal approval of the agreement from EU Member States and the European Parliament.
-USTR will closely monitor this process to ensure that the agreement is implemented as soon as possible.
+In late 2011, the United States concluded negotiation of a bilateral compensation agreement with the EU covering several agricultural products, and the two sides signed the agreement in 2012.
+The agreement establishes or increases EU tariff-rate quotas allocated to the United States for several agricultural products.
+The United States and the EU will bring the agreement into force in 2013, once final internal approval processes on each side are completed.